mflatt/racket/racket/src/ChezScheme/IMPLEMENTATION.md

 intentional.
 A basic build also avoids a compile-time assumption of endianness, turning any such Scheme-level decisions into a run-time branch.
-Bytecode instructions are stored as little endian in compiled code, and on a big-endian machine, the kernel rewrites the instruction-word order when loading a fasl file.
+Bytecode instructions are stored as little endian in compiled code for a basic build; on a big-endian machine, the kernel rewrites instruction bytes to big-endian form while loading a fasl file, so the interpreter can decode instructions in native order.

-For a non-basic build, fragments of static Scheme code can be turned into C code to compile and then plug back into the kernel.
+For a non-basic build, fragments of static Scheme code can be turned into C code to compile and plug back into the kernel.
 These fragments are called *pbchunks*.
 The `pbchunk-convert-file` function takes compiled Scheme code (as a boot or fasl file), generates C code for the chunks, and generates revised compiled code that contains references to the chunks via `pb-chunk` instructions.
 Calling the registration function in the generated C code registers chunks with the kernel as targets for `pb-chunk` instructions.
 Each chunk has a